 - Interfacing for handles (optional)

-Tips: For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion case to reduce the risk of shrinkage issues later.
+For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion covers to reduce the risk of shrinkage issues later.
 When your case is sewn, you may also want to trim and overlock (or otherwise finish) the internal raw edges before inverting to help reduce ravelling over repeat washings.
-This is especially helpful for ravel prone fabrics (like the one used here), but is also handy for general use.
+This is especially helpful for ravel prone fabrics.

 DIY Shortcut Box Cushion Water-Resistant Pet Bed Cover